lpedrosa/akka-todo/README.md

 Retrieves todo entries from a list by date.
 It accepts the following query parameters:

-* owner - the todo list owner
+* title - the todo list title
 * date - the date in the yyyy-MM-dd format

 It replies with a json representation of the entries.